Black rhinoceros: Historical and extant range

-The natural range of the black rhino included most of southern and eastern Africa, but it did not occur in the Congo Basin, the tropical rainforest areas along the Bight of Benin, the Ethiopian Highlands, and the Horn of Africa.
-Its former native occurrence in the extremely dry parts of the Kalahari desert of southwestern Botswana and northwestern South Africa is uncertain.
-In western Africa it was abundant in an area stretching east to west from Eritrea and Sudan through South Sudan to southeastern Niger, and especially around Lake Chad.
-Its occurrence further to the west is questionable, though often purported to in literature.
+The natural range of the black rhino included most of southern and eastern Africa, except the Congo Basin, the tropical rainforest areas along the Bight of Benin, the Ethiopian Highlands, and the Horn of Africa.
+Its former native occurrence in the extremely dry parts of the Kalahari Desert of southwestern Botswana and northwestern South Africa is uncertain.
+It was abundant in an area stretching from Eritrea and Sudan through South Sudan to southeastern Niger, especially around Lake Chad.
+Its occurrence further to the west is questionable, although this is often claimed in literature.

-Today it is totally restricted to protected nature reserves and has vanished from many countries in which it once thrived, especially in the west and north of its former range.
+Today it is found only in protected nature reserves, having vanished from many countries in which it once thrived, especially in the west and north of its former range.
 The remaining populations are highly scattered.
 Some specimens have been relocated from their habitat to better protected locations, sometimes across national frontiers.
 The black rhino has been successfully reintroduced to Malawi since 1993, where it became extinct in 1990.
 Similarly it was reintroduced to Zambia (North Luangwa National Park) in 2008, where it had become extinct in 1998, and to Botswana (extinct in 1992, reintroduced in 2003).

 In May 2017, 18 eastern black rhinos were translocated from South Africa to the Akagera National Park in Rwanda.
 The park had around 50 rhinos in the 1970s but the numbers dwindled to zero by 2007.
 In September 2017, the birth of a calf raised the population to 19.
 The park has dedicated rhino monitoring teams to protect the animals from poaching.

 In October 2017, The governments of Chad and South Africa reached an agreement to transfer six black rhinos from South Africa to Zakouma National Park in Chad.
 Once established, this will be the northernmost population of the species.
 The species was wiped out from Chad in the 1970s and is under severe pressure from poaching in South Africa.
 The agreement calls for South African experts to assess the habitat, local management capabilities, security and the infrastructure before the transfer can take place.